jundalisay/spblist/content/en/research/avicenna/soul/section-06.md

 If a[n aethereal] ray goes out from the eyes and encounters sensible objects, then sight would not need light.
 It would be able to perceive in the dark.
 <!-- - light up the air on its exit into the dark -->

-> *Superphysics note: Plato's 'ray' is merely the aethereal willpower of the soul to want to perceive such objects.
-A less-physical example is curiosity.
+{{< n n="Plato's 'ray' is merely the aethereal willpower of the soul to want to perceive such objects.
+A less-physical example is curiosity.  " >}}